Doubt (South Korean TV series): Supporting

+One of the members of a runaway group.

 Production

 Development

 Writer Han Ah-young, who won the 2021 MBC Drama Scriptwriting Contest Excellence Award, and PD Song Yeon-hwa, who worked on MBC dramas such as The Red Sleeve (2022) and Hunted (2022), team up for the series.
 In addition, this work, which is being pre-produced, is a masterpiece that even MBC is watching carefully due to the large production cost being invested.

 Ascendio and Woodside managed the production with the former announced that they had signed a production and supply contract with MBC worth billion for the series.

 Casting

 In 2023, Han Suk-kyu was reportedly cast for the lead role on November 16, and he was officially confirmed on December 5.
 This was also Han's return to MBC after 29 years.

 In 2024, Chae Won-bin was reportedly cast for the daughter role on January 17, and she was officially confirmed on April 2.
 Han Ye-ri was reportedly cast on February 22, and she was officially confirmed on April 8.
 Oh Yeon-soo, Roh Jae-won, and Yoon Kyung-ho were confirmed to appear on April 16, 23 and 26, respectively.